Taxes for green card holders 2026: Do green card holders pay taxes on foreign income?

 For complete 2026 inflation adjustments, see IRS announces 2026 tax brackets & inflation adjustments and IRS Revenue Procedure 2025-32.

-Do green card holders have to pay taxes on foreign income?
+Do green card holders pay taxes on foreign income?

 Yes.
-Green card holders, legally called lawful permanent residents, are taxed like US citizens, which means they must report all income, no matter where it comes from.
+Green card holders pay taxes like US citizens, which means they must report all income, no matter where it comes from.

-• You move abroad but keep your green card – You remain a US tax resident and must file Form 1040.
-Understanding green card holder tax on foreign income is essential – FEIE and FTC become your primary tools to reduce double taxation.
+- You move abroad but keep your green card – You remain a US tax resident and must file Form 1040.
+Understanding IRS green card holder tax on foreign income is essential – FEIE and FTC become your primary tools to reduce double taxation.

-Your choice between FTC and FEIE often depends on income type – earned income (wages, self-employment) can be excluded via FEIE, while passive income (dividends, interest, capital gains) cannot.
+Your choice between FTC and FEIE, tax treaty or housing exclusion often depends on income type – earned income (wages, self-employment) can be excluded via FEIE, while passive income (dividends, interest, capital gains) cannot.
 The housing exclusion works only if you've qualified for FEIE.
-Below, we outline how each works in tax year 2025 – and when to combine them for the strongest defense against double taxation.
+Below, we outline how green card tax benefits work in 2026 – and when to combine them for the strongest defense against double taxation.

 The FTC is a dollar-for-dollar credit for income taxes paid to a foreign country, generally claimed on Form 1116.